ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab02.md

 The second type of error comes because the `assertAlmostEqual` function tries to subtract the expected result from the actual result, and then take the absolute value.
 It can't subtract from a string value such as `"stub"`, hence the error.

 You could also use a stub with a value of something like `return -99999.999` if you like; then you'll get a slightly different error, but the test will still fail&mdash;which is want you want for a stub.
+Note that this case is reported as a 'failure' rather than an 'error'.

 ### Are the tests *failing* the expected way?